igorlogius/igorlogius/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Steps to Reproduce**
-Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See error
+4. Look at `...`

 **Expected result**
-A clear and concise description of what you expected to happen.
+Short description of what you expected to happen.

 **Actual result**
-A clear and concise description of what you expected to happen.
+Short description of what actually happend.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+Add screenshots if those help to explain your problem.

 **Other additional information**
-Add any other context about the problem here.
+Add any other contextual information about the problem?